Last updated: June 12, 2018 By Ethan Green

 - The range of sizes was between 4 cm and 26 cm (1.6 inches to 10.2 inches)

-In medical terms a penis is only considered to be abnormally small if it measures less than 3 inches when erect.
-So before trying any penis enlargement methods, you may find your penis is within the normal range.
+Medically, a penis is only considered to be abnormally small if it’s less than 3 inches when erect.

 In 2007, researchers in the UK looked at more than 50 research projects spanning 60 years, with information about over 50,000 men and found the following:

 - 85% of women were satisfied with their partner’s penis size, whereas only 55% of men were satisfied.